 Here’s how Airbnb does it.

-What’s smart about this email is that Airbnb is recommending excursions located in the same area as the stay I just booked.
+What’s smart about this email marketing tactic is that Airbnb is recommending excursions located in the same area as the stay I just booked.
 It’s definitely relevant to my trip, and adds value by suggesting things to do that I might not have known about.